 Pamela Moua, PE, LEED AP O+M

-Sustainability Manager / Associate Engineer
+Sustainability Manager / Project Engineer

 Pam joined Servidyne in 2008 and manages the firm’s approach to sustainability analyses and LEED certification projects.
 She has earned two Bachelor of Science degrees from Georgia Tech, in both Architecture and Mechanical Engineering.
 She is a Registered Professional Engineer in Georgia and LEED Accredited Professional specializing in Operations and Maintenance (LEED AP O+M).
 Pam served as a member of the U.S. Green Building Council’s LEED Advisory Committee and is currently on its Existing Buildings subcommittee.
 She is a member of both ASHRAE and the USGBC.

 Meghan McNulty, PE, LEED AP O+M